elninotech/uppload/README.md

 Uppload is built by [El Niño](https://www.elnino.tech), a digital development studio in Enschede, the Netherlands, that builds custom web and mobile apps, webstores, and more, backed by 14+ years of experience.

-We'd like to thank these wonderful people for contributing ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+We'd like to thank these wonderful people and teams for contributing ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->